 Currently, O'Neill runs The Georgetown Group, an investigative and security consultancy, where he specializes in counterintelligence operations, economic espionage investigations, cyber security, internal investigations, security risk assessment and diligence analysis out of Washington, DC.*

 An Insider’s Look into the Robert Hanssen Investigation: How the FBI Caught the Worst Spy in American History.

 Learn intricate details of the investigation that caught the most damaging spy in United States History.
 Robert Hanssen spied for the Soviet Union and Russia for over 22 years.
 The FBI had a very narrow window of just a few months to catch him.
 This is the story of how we succeeded in one of the most impressive undercover operations ever orchestrated by the FBI.

 A Spy Story: Setting Goals & Achieving Them through Courage, Confidence & Determination.

-This motivational keynote is my personal story of acting to take control of any situation and excel, not just succeed.
+This motivational keynote is Eric's personal story of acting to take control of any situation and excel, not just succeed.
 Imagine being locked in a room for eight hours a day with the most ruthless and damaging spy in United States history.
 Imagine feeling unqualified and outgunned, knowing that the country depends on you to succeed despite the fact that no one has provided the means to do so.
-My story is not just an edge of your seat spy thriller.
+Eric's story is not just an edge of your seat spy thriller.
 It is a story about discovering tools for success inside oneself by setting small goals that lead to big accomplishments until finally, through courage, confidence and determination, victory is achieved.